-- Highway 561 and 56 are the main transportation corridors in the Plan Area.
-The major intersection is the junction of these two highways. - A former CPR railway right-of-way also runs through the Village in a northwest southeast direction but is no longer operating and is now owned by the Village. - Transportation Infrastructure is shown on Map 5: Energy & Constraints
+- Highway 840 is the main transportation corridor in the Plan Area.
+The major intersection is the junction of this range road with Township Road 541 - The Canadian Pacific Railway tracks formerly passed south of the Village; however the tracks have since been removed. - Transportation Infrastructure is shown on Map 5: Energy & Constraints.